About the Book

 - Restate the event and important details in a short summary using your own words.

 Make sure to remind students to use their own words when summarizing.
 Point out that summarizing helps them understand and remember books they have read.

-Use Resource #2: Summarize to model for students how to restate a short summary in their own words.
+Use The Mostly True Adventures of Homer P. Figg Summary Outline Worksheet to model for students how to restate a short summary in their own words.
 Pass out copies of the resource to students to use for subsequent parts of the book.
 Then model for students how to summarize a part of the text.
 Project the organizer on a whiteboard or screen and fill it out as you model summarizing.

 Model: I’m going to summarize what happens in the story from pages 4 to 20.
 The main event in this part of the book is that Harold is sold into the army and Homer escapes from his uncle.
 What are the important details?
 First, Homer and Harold get in trouble with their Uncle Squint.
 Next, Squint brings men to find the brothers and to swear Harold into the Union Army.
 Then, after Harold is taken away, Homer is locked in the root cellar.
 Finally, Homer digs his way out of the cellar and rides away on a horse to find Harold and save him.

 Give students a brief oral summary of the story chunk in your own words.
 Assign them to summarize another important event in the story.

 Questions to Discuss